 - Submit Checklist 2, the application form (Form A or Form B) and all other relevant documents by email to SSE-Ethics@dundee.ac.uk

-Applications will be dealt within a month of submission.
+Applications will be dealt within 3 weeks of submission.